Joe Sabia: Selected projects

 In 2014, Sabia and Aaron Rasmussen released a 'Time Machine' of "every cultural real-life reference from every episode of The Office" which took over one and one half years to compile and create.
-After directing Booms, a short film on musical interpretation of the 1950s for Vanity Fair's "The Decade Series", Sabia received a call from Condé Nast Entertainment while heading to the Dominican Republic asking for a video pitch for Sarah Jessica Parker.
+After directing Booms, a short film on musical interpretation of the 1950s for Vanity Fairs "The Decade Series", Sabia received a call from Condé Nast Entertainment while heading to the Dominican Republic asking for a video pitch for Sarah Jessica Parker.
 He developed a concept during a whale-watching trip as a comedic, rapid-fire questionnaire, which became "73 Questions".
 In 2018, he received the "Best Cinematography" and "Best Pop Culture Video Series" Streamy Awards for his work in "73 Questions".

 Sabia interviewed Billie Eilish, an unknown artist in October 2017, and held onto the footage for "73 Questions" intending to give the same interview one year later for a side-by-side time capsule video.
 Eilish ballooned in success by October 2018 and the video was viewed more than 11 million times within a few weeks of release and 131 million overall.
 He has also developed "Celebrity ASMR" for W Magazine and "Virtually Dating" for Facebook Watch.

-During his tenure at CNE, accusations of a lack of content featuring people of color and topics about non-white communities were directed towards the corporation.
-CNE's PR department cited comments by Condé Nast Entertainment SVP of programming Reggie Williams, who defended the scale system process based on data analysis: “In order to have cultural impact, you have to reach people, no matter what the cause.”
+In 2024, Sabia directed his first feature film Federer: Twelve Final Days for Amazon Studios on the retirement of Roger Federer from tennis, alongside director Asif Kapadia.
+Initially pitched as footage intended for only Federer and his family and friends, he put together a 63 minute edit which persuaded Federer to release it as a film to the world.